department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/where-you-get-care.md

 If you’re far from a VA medical center, we may pay for emergency care in a non-VA setting.
 Be sure to contact your nearest VA medical center as soon as possible—and ask to talk to the patient transfer or patient administration representative.
 Payment for emergency care in a non-VA setting ends when a VA provider concludes that you’re stable enough to be transferred to a VA medical center.

 For more information, call your local VA medical center’s enrollment coordinator.
-Or, [get more details on emergency care coverage](https://www.va.gov/healthbenefits/access/emergency_care.asp).
+Or, <a href="https://www.va.gov/healthbenefits/access/emergency_care.asp"><span class="usa-sr-only">This will open a new website.</span>get more details on emergency care coverage</a>.

 <br>